 100% procurement spend aligned with our Responsible Sourcing Policy

 Our suppliers are expected to uphold the standards set by our Responsible Sourcing Policy (RSP) on human and labour rights.
 We continually strive to find solutions and extend our support to suppliers that have identified issues affecting the workers’ human and labour rights.
-On our part, we have set in place due diligence procedures to identify human rights and risks, not only in the supply chain but also in third-party audits.
+We have set in place due diligence procedures to identify human rights and risks, not only in the supply chain but also in third-party audits.

-Our RSP sets mandatory requirements on human and labour rights for suppliers in business relationships with HUL.
+Our RSP sets mandatory requirements on human and labour rights for suppliers.
 Unilever remains committed to sourcing 100% of its procurement spend in line with the policy.
-We continue to engage with all our suppliers to progressively work towards achieving best-in-class practices.
+We engage with all our suppliers to progressively work towards achieving best-in-class practices.

 Creating framework for fair compensation